Business Idea

 Inventory of Resources

 Taking a complete list of resources available readily is the first thing to do before implementing a business idea.
-It gives a clear picture of where you stand in terms of skills, finances, manpower, and other essentials.
+It gives a clear picture of where you stand regarding skills, finances, manpower, and other essentials.

 Proper inventory of resources also helps identify strengths while exposing weaknesses before hitting the market.
 You get time to patch grey areas while finding ways and means to exploit advantages for maximum benefit and profit.